reddvid/my-hugo-site/content/post/2021/06/obs-27-is-here/index.md

 This new version of OBS Studio definitely helps with the new added features.
 Now I want a selective record feature.

 I use OBS Studio together with <a class="link" href="https://streamelements.com/" target="_blank">StreamElements</a> OBS Live to simplify my stream setup to Facebook Gaming.
 I now have 1,019 followers (as of this writing) and why not check me out there?
-Maybe talk about gaming, life, or programming? <a class="link" href="https://fb.gg/RedDavidGG/" target="_blank">RedDavidGG on Facebook Gaming</a>
+Maybe talk about gaming, life, or programming? <a class="link" href="https://fb.gg/RedDavidGaming/" target="_blank">RedDavidGaming on Facebook Gaming</a>

 I dedicate the starwall page for my stars-sender.
 Thanks and make sure to check out OBS Studio's latest release <a class="link" href="https://obsproject.com/" target="_blank">here.</a>